yaseen-asaliya/Linux_Task_1/README.md

 volume group lv, make it as ext4 file system, and mounted automatically under /mnt/data.
 Please note that this should be implemented on the second disk <br>

-1. First, I added a new disk manually, then i created 2 partitions.
+* First, I added a new disk manually, then i created 2 partitions.
-2. Create a Physical Volumes for each partition
+* Create a Physical Volume
 <code>
   # pvcreate /dev/sdb1 /dev/sdb2
 </code>
 <br>
+- gg

 <code>
   # vgcreate -s 16M vg1 /dev/sdb1 /dev/sdb2